ScuroGuardiano/SmartArrayReader/README.md

 > Everything was implemented and tested using HP Smart Array P420 with 8.00-0 firmware version.
 I don't know if it will work correctly for arrays operated with different controller or firmware version.

-You had very nice Hardware RAID 6 array operated with HP Smart Array Controller but controller died?
-Now you have to buy new controller and wait 'til it arrives and pray for it to work to recover your data? **NOT ANYMORE**.
-Here you have tool to read smart drive array, all you need to do is to modprobe nbd kernel module and provide drives in correct order with raid level:
+You had very nice Hardware RAID 6 array operated with HP Smart Array Controller but the controller have died?
+Now you have to buy new controller and wait 'til it arrives and pray for it to work in order to recover your precious data? **NOT ANYMORE**.
+Here it is brand new tool to read smart drive arrays, all you need to do is to `modprobe nbd` kernel module and provide drives in the correct order with raid level:
 ```sh
 sudo modprobe nbd
 sudo ./hewlett-read --raid=6 /dev/sdb /dev/sdc /dev/sdd /dev/sde